learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ```

 Open this file in your text editor so we can add some basic HTML content.
 In the
-file, we'll start with the minimum &mdash; a `DOCTYPE` tag indicating HTML and
+file, we'll start with the minimum — a `DOCTYPE` tag indicating HTML and
 an `html` tag containing `head` and `body` tags:

 ```html